Indian Motorcycle: Background

-The Indian Motorcycle factory team took the first three places in the 1911 Isle of Man Tourist Trophy.
-During the 1910s, Indian Motorcycle became the largest manufacturer of motorcycles in the world.
-Indian Motorcycle's most popular models were the Scout, made from 1920 to 1946, and the Chief, made from 1922 until 1953, when the Indian Motorcycle Manufacturing Company was declared bankrupt.
-Various organizations tried to perpetuate the Indian Motorcycle brand name in subsequent years, with limited success.
+The company from which its name originated was in operation in Springfield, Massachusetts, between 1901 and 1953, although it was known as the Hendee Manufacturing Company until 1923.
+Its factory team took the first three places in the 1911 Isle of Man Tourist Trophy.

+During the 1910s, Hendee Manufacturing became the largest manufacturer of motorcycles in the world.
+Its most popular models were the Scout, made from 1920 to 1946, and the Chief, made from 1922 until 1953, when the Indian Motorcycle Manufacturing Company was declared bankrupt.